 REMNANT SERIES: 2018

-Sometimes these pieces of dried paint were beautiful - too pretty to throw away.
+Sometimes these pieces of dried paint were beautiful and indeed, too pretty to throw away.
 I started saving them in clear boxes.
-After a year, I saw miniature versions of my paintings reduced to layered scraps of paint: 365 days of work, emotion, happiness, sadness and everything in between neatly condensed in a box.
+After a year, I saw miniature versions of my paintings reduced to layered scraps of paint: 365 days of work, emotion, happiness, sadness and everything in between neatly condensed into a box.